-Whether you use a Visa, Mastercard, American Express or Discover card, chances are you can get some free auto insurance coverage when you rent a car.
+Whether you use a Visa, Mastercard or American Express card, chances are you can get some free auto insurance coverage when you rent a car.
 Generally, in order to snag this feature, you have to use the credit card to pay for your rental car.
 You’ll also have to forgo the rental company’s own insurance.
 Beyond that, there are some exceptions and situations you should be familiar with.
 Let’s take a look at rental car insurance basics and which cards offer this feature.

 Rental Car Insurance Basics